Candice Pinto: Early life and education

 She used to model in her college days along with her brother.
 Even though her family did not want her to pursue modelling initially, they helped her enter the Gladrags contest.
 After her graduation, she had fancied a career as an animator and has plans to take it up someday.

 Career

-Candice shot to fame at the age of 19 after winning her first beauty pageant, at the seventh GladRags Mega Model contest held in March 2000.
+At 19, Pinto won her first beauty pageant, the seventh GladRags Mega Model contest held in March 2000.
 She went on to represent India at international contests such as the International Mega Model Contest and the Miss Intercontinental pageant which was held in Germany.

-Since then, Candice has been a regular sight at premier fashion events such as the Lakme Fashion Week and India Fashion Week; and is regularly seen on Indian fashion magazine covers.
+Since then, Pinto has been a regular sight at fashion events such as the Lakme Fashion Week and India Fashion Week; and is regularly seen on Indian fashion magazine covers.

-Awards

-Candice finished in the top ten and won 'best body' at the Top Model of the World contest, held in Munich, Germany in 2001.
+Pinto finished in the top ten and won 'best body' at the Top Model of the World contest, held in Munich, Germany in 2001.
 The following year, she became the first Indian to be crowned Miss Tourism International in Malaysia. and Miss Fresh Face 2002.
 In 2020, she was recognized as Legendary Role Model by the Indian Fashion Awards.